Why Do I Feel Responsible for My Parents?

 Can these patterns affect adult relationships?

 Yes.
-Many people repeat caretaking, rescuing, over-functioning, or emotional responsibility dynamics in adult relationships and friendships.
+Many people repeat caretaking, rescuing, over-functioning, or emotional responsibility dynamics in adult relationships, friendships, and work environments.

 Can Family Constellations help reveal these dynamics?